clean-code-craft-tcq-2/tdd-buckets-Harshini-Narasimha/README.md

 6. Check the data with only one input.
 Expected result : Compare the Actual and expected Readings and the range max and min value should be same
 7. Check the data with multiple readings continuous(current charging data).
 Expected result : Compare the Actual and expected Readings same
 8. Check the data with multiple readings non-continuous(current charging data).
 Expected result : Compare the Actual and expected Readings same
+9. Check the convertion of 12-bit value to amphere.
+Expected value: 0 when input is 0, 10 when input is 4094.
+(10 Amps * 12-bit value / 4094)